-But, when he takes more care than he is worth, when his capacity to his concern through money imped.
+But, when he takes more care than he is worth when his capacity for his concern through money impedes.
 He receives the moniker of “burden.”
 Whether his family planned it or not Whether he likes it or not, he starts to conceive of himself as a bug.

 I was experiencing Gregor’s misery as I read.
 We know how it feels to feel more and more like a burden.
 I understand what it’s like to see your parents suffer as you strive for ultimate financial freedom.

 As one of those unfortunate kids stuck between the arbitrary borders of the two younger generations.
 I can attest that the rising number of young adults.
-Who still rely on their parents is not an sign that the incoming generations are slackers.
+Those who still rely on their parents are not a sign that the incoming generations are slackers.
 Rather, as the MarketWatch piece shows.

 We are crippling future generations with ever-increasing student loan debts.
 And rent rates, not to mention the uncertain employment market caused by the present global pandemic.

 “Financial aid from your parents is an economic need for this generation,” writes Lindsey Pollak, author of “The Remix.
 How to Lead and Succeed in the Multigenerational Workplace.”
 It’s ridiculous to compare today’s 30-year-old to one from 30 years ago.”

 My friends and my own experiences point to a growing feeling of existential dread.
 And personal crises among the younger generations.
 For me, this is the link between my real-life experience and Gregor’s fictitious change.

 When he is unable to work and must care for his family, he begins to feel more and more like a problem, a bug.
 As he sees his family drift away from him, he battles with his humanity.
 And he becomes alienated in his agony over his insignificance.